matuteiglesias/journal/content/Dev/2025-02-08_Resolved_InvalidUpdateError_and_Enhanced_Functiona.md

 ### Achievements
 - Successfully resolved the `InvalidUpdateError` in LangGraph by implementing changes that allow concurrent processing functions to operate without data overwriting.
-- Enhanced the functionality of key functions in LangGraph, improving [[data processing]] and [[error handling]].
+- Enhanced the functionality of key functions in LangGraph, improving data processing and error handling.

 ### Pending Tasks
 - Further testing of the modified functions in different scenarios to ensure robustness.
-- Documentation of changes for future reference and maintenance.
+- [[Documentation]] of changes for future reference and maintenance.